MagnusVortex/Standard-Playing-Cards---OCTGN/SwitchWithAlternate_README.txt

 SwitchWithAlternate() API

-For a working example, please see https://github.com/MagnusVortex/Standard-Playing-Cards---OCTGN/tree/Alternate The Six Degrees of Kevin Bacon cardset installs into the Standard Playing Cards gamedef.
-The BettyWhite+MerylStreep deck shows off the examples I will be using in this API.
+For a working example, please see https://github.com/MagnusVortex/Standard-Playing-Cards---OCTGN/tree/Alternate The 'Six Degrees of Kevin Bacon' cardset installs into the modified 'Standard Playing Cards' gamedef (version 1.1.3).
+The 'BettyWhite+MerylStreep' deck shows off the examples I will be using in this API.

 Special optional card attribute: "alternate"
 This property is designed to accept the guid of another card.